AndrewX192/checkthatcert/README.md

 ## Not checking to see if the certificate is expired

+Certificates are intended to be live for a finite period of time.
+Having certificates expire ensures that systems will not trust the certificate forever if it is compromised, lost, or revoked.

 ## Not checking a certificate revocation list

 # Beyond Certificate Checking